Cohesive Group Discovery in Interaction Graphs under Explicit Density Constraints: Introduction

 \section{Introduction}

+Cohesive group discovery plays a fundamental role in graph-based recommender systems, enabling tasks such as social recommendation~\cite{alina2014social}, bundle discovery~\cite{nguyen2024bundle}, and community-aware modeling~\cite{guan2021community}.
+In many recommender settings, user--item interactions or user--user relations are naturally modeled as interaction graphs, where vertices denote users or items and edges capture affinity signals such as co-consumption or behavioral similarity~\cite{schafer2001commerce,zhou2025robust}.
+This representation encompasses various network types, including social, communication, citation, collaboration, and web graphs.
+Within such graphs, cohesive groups are often instantiated as dense induced subgraphs, supporting candidate expansion, group-aware ranking, and coordinated abnormal behavior detection.

-Dense subgraph models play a fundamental role in network analysis~\cite{pattillo2013clique}, with applications spanning social network mining~\cite{chen2010dense}, protein complex detection~\cite{swarnkar2015identifying}, e-commerce recommendation~\cite{song2021subgraph}, telecommunications~\cite{wu2015review}, and fraud detection~\cite{fang2022densest}.
-Among these models, cliques represent the most stringent form, requiring that every pair of vertices be directly connected to each other.
-However, due to noise and missing links in real-world networks, exact cliques are rarely observed.
-To relax this strict requirement, a variety of approximate dense subgraph models have been proposed, including quasi-cliques, $k$-clubs, and $k$-plexes.
-In particular, the $\gamma$-quasi-clique—defined by a minimum edge density threshold—has emerged as one of the most widely adopted formulations~\cite{chen2021nuqclq,pang2024similarity}.
+Among dense subgraph models, the \emph{clique} is the most stringent, requiring every pair of vertices to be connected~\cite{saito2007large}.
+However, in real-world networks, noise, missing edges, and incomplete connectivity make exact cliques rare.
+To address this, several relaxed models have been proposed, including \emph{quasi-cliques}~\cite{abello2002massive,pei2005mining}, \emph{$k$-clubs}~\cite{mokken1979cliques}, and \emph{$k$-plexes}~\cite{seidman1978graph}.
+In particular, the edge-density-based formulation, often referred to as the \emph{$\gamma$-quasi-clique}, is widely adopted for its intuitive and explicit notion of structural cohesion~\cite{chen2021nuqclq,pang2024similarity,liu2024optimization}.

-Given an undirected graph $G$ and a threshold \( \gamma \in (0,1] \), the Maximum Quasi-Clique Problem (MQCP) seeks the largest vertex set \( S \) such that the induced subgraph \( G[S] \) exhibits an edge density of at least \( \gamma \).
-This edge-density criterion provides a more direct measure of structural cohesion compared to the degree-based definitions utilized by methods such as FastQC~\cite{konar2024optimal} and IterQC~\cite{xia2025maximum}.
-However, the MQCP is NP-hard even for fixed values of \( \gamma \)~\cite{pattillo2013maximum} and does not possess the hereditary property that allows for efficient pruning in problems related to cliques.
-Nonetheless, quasi-clique discovery remains highly valuable, as real-world networks typically exhibit dense yet incomplete connectivity rather than perfect cliques, making quasi-cliques crucial for identifying significant or anomalous substructures.

-One practical application of quasi-clique discovery is financial fraud detection, where fraud rings form dense but incomplete transaction patterns.
-Modeling these as $\gamma$-quasi-cliques enables the effective identification of suspicious groups under noise and missing links~\cite{jiang2022spade}.
-As shown in Figure~\ref{fig:intro}, the \emph{dashed} edges in the left subgraph form a size-4 clique, representing full collusion.
-In the right subgraph, the dashed edges form a 0.8-quasi-clique—still suspicious, despite one missing link—capturing fraud under partial observation or evasion.